AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 :
 ***Claws.*** *Melee Attack Roll:* +4 + PB, reach 5ft. *Hit:* 11 (2d6 + 4) Slashing damage.
 :
 ***Ground Pound (Recharge 5-6).*** Choose a point on the ground within 10 feet of you.
-You leap 10 feet into the air and then land forcefully at that point, sending shockwaves through the ground around you. *Dexterity Saving Throw:* DC 12 + PB, each creature on the ground within 30 feet of the chosen point. *Failure:* 18 (4d8) Bludgeoning damage and be knocked Prone.
+You leap 10 feet into the air and then land forcefully at that point, sending shockwaves through the ground around you. *Dexterity Saving Throw:* DC 12 + PB, each creature on the ground in a 30-foot Emanation. *Failure:* 18 (4d8) Bludgeoning damage and be knocked Prone.
 If you land on top of a creature they take an extra 9 (2d8) Bludgeoning damage, have Disadvantage on the Dexterity Saving Throw, and are pushed away from you in any direction.

 }}